X-School-Academy/YouTube-AI-Coding-Bootcamp/01-introduction/README.md

 #### 1. Using AI for Vibe Coding

-Create an automated video generation project using Python, HTML, CSS, and JavaScript:
+Create an automated AI video generation project using Python, HTML, CSS, and JavaScript:

 - Integrate OpenAI's text, speech, and image generation capabilities
 - Achieve automated creation of audiobook-style videos